-Yarrawonga Foreshore has performed quite well compared to the benchmark for Cost per Visit, being well below the benchmark and around quite a different facility to the other pools.
-This has resulted in Key Performance Area (KPA) Ratings of 100 which is in the 'excellent' area.
+Yarrawonga Foreshore pool has performed quite well compared to the benchmark for Cost per Visit, being well below the benchmark and around industry best practice.
+This has resulted in Key Performance Area (KPA) Ratings of 98 for these years which is in the 'excellent' area.